ansonj/stonks-cli/README.md

     1. Implement splitting of deposits
 1. Make sure selling is also splitting and sending to pending buys
 1. Print buying power checksum
+1. Implement selling portions of buys, if this is even desired
 1. Implement a stats view
     1. Fastest to reach 5% (or whatever your sell threshold is)
     1. Best returns of all time